{title}

 Huong Lan

-baophutho.vn On the afternoon of April 6, Mr. Vu Viet Van — Member of the Standing Committee of the Provincial Party Committee and Vice Chairman of the...
+baophutho.vn On the morning of May 22, Mr. Vu Viet Van—Member of the Standing Committee of the Provincial Party Committee and Vice Chairman of the...